-3.4.7 Disconnect.
+3.4.7.2 Burst disconnect.

-- 3.4.7.1 Disconnect motion.
-When the fire control selector is placed in the "SEMI" position, the fire control selector shall rotate the disconnect from its neutral position (not engaging the hammer) to its active position (engaging the hammer).
-When the selector is removed from the "SEMI" position, the selector shall rotate the disconnect back to its neutral position. - 3.4.7.2 Disconnect action.
-When the selector is in the "SEMI" position and the trigger is held back, the disconnect shall engage and restrain the hammer in the cocked position until the trigger is released.
-When the trigger is released, the disconnect shall allow the hammer to return to the normal cocked position (when the hammer is held back by only the trigger).
-The transfer from the disconnect to the normal cocked position shall cause an audible click as the trigger engages the hammer.
+- 3.4.7.2.1 Burst disconnect motion.
+When the fire control selector is placed in the "BURST" position, the fire control selector shall rotate the burst disconnect from its neutral position (not engaging the hammer or the burst cam) to its active position (engaging in the deepest notch of the burst cam).
+When the selector is removed from the "BURST" position, the selector shall rotate the burst disconnect back to its neutral position. - 3.4.7.2.2 Burst disconnect action.
+When the selector is in the "BURST" position and the trigger is held back, the burst disconnect shall engage on the burst cam.
+When the burst cam rotates such that the burst disconnect engages in the deepest notch of the burst cam, the burst disconnect shall restrain the hammer in the cocked position until the trigger is released.
+When the trigger is released, the burst disconnect shall allow the hammer to return to the normal cocked position (when the hammer is held back by only the trigger).
+The transfer from the burst disconnect to the normal cocked position shall cause an audible click as the trigger engages the hammer.

-3.4.8 Trigger.

-- 3.4.8.1 Trigger hammer cocked position.
+- 3.4.8 Trigger. - 3.4.8.1 Trigger hammer cocked position.
 The trigger shall hold the hammer in the cocked position until the trigger is pulled. - 3.4.8.2 Trigger normal position upon full trigger pull.
 After a full trigger pull (see 6.10.9), the trigger shall return to its normal forward position under spring action. - 3.4.8.3 Trigger normal position upon partial pull.
-After a partial trigger pull (see 6.10.10), the trigger shall return to its normal forward position under spring action.

-3.4.9 Trigger guard.

-- 3.4.9.1 Trigger guard motion.
+After a partial trigger pull (see 6.10.10), the trigger shall return to its normal forward position under spring action. - 3.4.9 Trigger guard. - 3.4.9.1 Trigger guard motion.
 The trigger guard shall move from its closed position to its fully open position (resting against the pistol grip) and back without binding. - 3.4.9.2 Trigger guard open retention.
 The trigger guard shall be securely retained in the open position against the pistol grip by the trigger guard spring pin. - 3.4.9.3 Trigger guard closed retention.
-The trigger guard shall be securely retained in the closed position by the trigger guard spring loaded detent.

-3.4.10 Pivot pin.

-- 3.4.10.1 Pivot pin motion.
+The trigger guard shall be securely retained in the closed position by the trigger guard spring loaded detent. - 3.4.10 Pivot pin. - 3.4.10.1 Pivot pin motion.
 The pivot pin shall move between its extreme in and extreme out positions without binding. - 3.4.10.2 Pivot pin retention in extreme in position.
 The pivot pin shall be securely retained in the extreme in position by spring action of the detent. - 3.4.10.3 Pivot pin retention in extreme out position.
-The pivot pin shall be securely retained in the extreme out position by spring action of the detent.

-3.4.11 Takedown pin.

-- 3.4.11.1 Takedown pin motion.
+The pivot pin shall be securely retained in the extreme out position by spring action of the detent. - 3.4.11 Takedown pin. - 3.4.11.1 Takedown pin motion.
 The takedown pin shall move between its extreme in and extreme out positions without binding. - 3.4.11.2 Takedown pin retention in extreme in position.
 The takedown pivot pin shall be securely retained in the extreme in position by spring action of the detent. - 3.4.11.3 Takedown pin retention in extreme out position.
-The takedown pin shall be securely retained in the extreme out position by spring action of the detent.

-3.4.12 Pistol grip.
+The takedown pin shall be securely retained in the extreme out position by spring action of the detent. - 3.4.12 Pistol grip.